-While two of our developmental math courses do not earn college credit, they do count as four-credit courses toward full-time status, financial aid, and varsity athletics eligibility.
-LIA 105 Intermediate Algebra and LIA 102 Intensive English, our developmental writing course, are four-credit courses that count as electives toward graduation because faculty members have determined that the courses represent college-level work.
+Developmental math courses do not earn college credit, however, they do count as four-credit courses toward full-time status, financial aid, and varsity athletics eligibility.
+LIA 102, Intensive English, our developmental writing course, is a four-credit course that does count as electives toward graduation because faculty members have determined that the course represent college-level work.

 Do I need to test if . . .

 . . .
 I didn’t submit my SAT scores?